-Therefore, Amazon's goal is not just to improve the efficiency of its warehouses, but of the entire pack and ship process all the way through delivery.
+Therefore, Amazon's goal is to improve its warehouses’ efficiency and the entire pack and ship process through delivery.
 This is evident when you examine how it has built its network of warehouses and fulfillment centers, including the advent of its "Prime Hubs."

 The Human Element

-Workers are greeted by signs over the entrance to Amazon's warehouses with the slogan, "Work Hard.
+Workers are greeted by signs over Amazon's warehouses’ entrance with the slogan, "Work Hard.
 Have Fun.
 Make History."
 These six words are at the heart of Amazon's philosophy.
 For every disgruntled Amazon employee, there are others lined up to sing the company's praises.